 How to Craft a Strong Pitch

 Let’s say the goal of your cold outreach is to book a discovery call as the first step in your sales process.

 With that goal in mind, the pitch in your initial sales email should do these three things:

-- Give enough additional context about who you are.
-If your opening lines don’t establish enough credibility or offer up a level of detail to instill confidence in you and your company, then start by bolstering that at the beginning of your pitch.
-It helps to quickly reference the names of other relevant companies using your product or service (lending their credibility to you), or highlight a quick clear result similar customers have already gotten from using your product.
+- Give additional context about who you are: If your opening lines don’t establish enough credibility or offer enough detail to instill confidence in you and your company, then start by bolstering that at the beginning of your pitch.
+It helps to quickly reference the names of other relevant users or customers (lending credibility), or highlight a quick clear result similar customers have earned using your product.

-Strive to make it clear to your prospect that this sales email has been hand-crafted based on real research you (or your team) has conducted, take this value-driven approach to starting a conversation and you’ll be well on your way to having stronger leads.
+Strive to make it clear to your prospect that this sales email was hand-crafted based on real research and take a value-driven approach to starting a conversation.

-While both of these sales emails simply lean on a tweaked variation of the same overall structure when it comes to the pitch, they do so using slightly different formatting and methods of building credibility.
+While both of these sales emails are a tweaked variation of the same overall structure, they use slightly different methods of building credibility.

 Keep your sales email copy simple, relevant to your prospect’s needs, and void of any fluff.

 4. Closing Statement and Call-to-Action